ckmah/bento-tools/docs/source/installation.md

     For updating documentation locally, install extra dependencies and launch a live server to preview doc builds:

+    First install pandoc (see [dependencies](#Dependencies) section for more details).

     ```bash
     poetry install --extras "docs"
+    pip install -e .\[docs\]
     cd docs
     make livehtml # See output for URL
     ```

+---
+## GPU Support (Optional)
+Bento currently only uses GPUs to accelerate tensor decomposition (via [Tensorly](https://tensorly.org/stable/index.html)) GPU support can be enabled by installing PyTorch.
+We recommend the [PyTorch installation instructions](https://pytorch.org/get-started/locally/) for more details as installation varies by platform.